 If you are wondering how to relieve tooth pain, the first and most obvious answer is to make an appointment with your dentist so that the issue can be diagnosed and treated.

-In the meantime, there are a few home remedies for tooth pain you can try.
+While you wait to be seen by your dentist you can try some of the following for some relief.
 Apply an ice pack or take an over-the-counter pain medication to reduce pain and inflammation.
 In some cases, a saltwater rinse can also help soothe and relieve tooth pain.